Q. What is a health science center?

 Q. How can I get an application?

 A. The College of Nursing requires the NursingCAS application.
-For more information on admission requirements, please visit the program track page you are interested in - traditional, second degree, RN-to-B.S.N. and M.S.N.
+For more information on admission requirements, please visit the program track page you are interested in - traditional, second degree, select, RN to BSN and MSN.

 Q. Is an entrance test required?